BrandonMukadziwashe/Hello-World/README.md

 ## Welcome to Brandon Mukadziwashe's Website

-I am a Tuts University student studying Computer Science, Quantitative Economics, and Finance!!
+I am a rising sophomore at Tuts University majoring in Computer Science and Quantitative Economics, and minoring in Finance.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.